BesnikShala/Milestone-project-1/README.md

     - The galley can be easily extended with more content.

 -	I would like to know if there are any loyalty schemes for regular users/buyers.
+    - This feature was not implemented.
+The idea was to provide a high level service which was clean and informative.
+Introducing alerts or offers would not have looked very good.

 -	I want to know if I can get in contact to proceed with a quotation/service.
     - Contact details are available at the contact us page to get in touch with a member of the team.